Shanghai2017/mail-app-o365-graph/more resources/Cordova/readme.md

-# Build the Andrioid or IOS App with Apache Cordova
+# Build the Android App with Apache Cordova